aantron/ocaml.org/data/planet/psellos/ocaml-ios-apps-ported-to-browser.md

 two-dimensional graphics used by the apps.
 It seems like it should be possible.</p>

-<p>So, in fact, that&rsquo;s what I did.
+<p>So, in fact, that’s what I did.
 I ported the two card game apps to run
 as webapps.
 Visually they run in a smallish rectangle exactly the size of the original iPhone screen.
 I was able to retain the iPhone behavior almost unchanged.
 Computationally they run completely in the browser,